BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ### Query Resources with Nexus Forge from Nexus Delta

 As the resources are being indexed in the elasticsearch and blazegraph indices, that means that we can soon query those resources using a SPARQL query.
+If you are new to SPARQL, that's ok, you can watch this [introduction video](https://www.youtube.com/watch?v=FvGndkpa4K0) before moving further.

 Let's list thought provoking movies.
 First we write the query: